NEOSidekick/NEOSidekick.Revisions/Readme.md

 ## Installation

-CodeQ.Revisions is available via packagist. `"codeq/revisions" : "~1.0"` to the require section of the `composer.json`
+NEOSidekick.Revisions is available via packagist. `"codeq/revisions" : "~1.0"` to the require section of the `composer.json`
 or run:

 ```console